fieldtrip/website/tutorial/human_ecog.md

     cfg.bsfreq         = [59 61; 119 121; 179 181];
     data = ft_preprocessing(cfg);

-**37**) Examine whether the variables in the output data structure match the recording and preprocessing parameters, i.e. the sampling rate (fsample), number of recording channels (label), and segmentation into the experiment’s twenty-six trials (trial, and their respective time axes in time).
+**37**) Examine whether the variables in the output data structure match the recording and preprocessing parameters, i.e. the sampling rate (fsample), number of recording channels (label), and segmentation into the experiment's twenty-six trials (trial, and their respective time axes in time).

     data =